ahabz/DontAskToAsk-bot/README.md

 # Don't Ask to Ask Bot

 ## Project Overview
-A Discord bot that detects 'AskToAsk' questions and prompts users with guidelines on how to ask their questions directly.
+A Discord bot that detects 'AskToAsk' questions using machine learning and prompts users with guidelines on how to ask their questions directly.

 ## Concept
 ### Problem